 School of Law Financial Aid

-All admitted LL.M. candidates are considered for a limited number of merit-based scholarships and graduate assistantships to highly qualified LL.M. degree candidates.
+All admitted LL.M. candidates are considered for a limited number of merit-based scholarships and graduate assistantships.
 There is no separate scholarship application form.

 Graduate Assistantships are the most highly competitive form of financial aid offered to a limited number of LL.M. students.
 These awards provide full tuition waivers and part-time employment as a research assistant in the law school.